BAMresearch/ctsimu-toolbox/ctsimu/geometry.md

 The toolbox provides two pre-configured modes to calculate projection matrices for openCT (which can be used in VGSTUDIO MAX) and for SIEMENS CERA.
 Each software needs slightly different projection matrices, because they define their detector coordinate system in different ways.
 See the next section about the image and volume coordinate system for details.

-In the following example, we calculate a projection matrix for each software by defining the `mode` when calling the `projectionMatrix()` function.
+In the following example, we calculate a projection matrix for each software by defining the `mode` when calling the `Geometry.projectionMatrix()` function.

 ```python
 .. include:: ../examples/geometry/05_projection_matrix_modes.py